TsChala/FLAMEAI_superres/README.md

 - Test results with [ux,uy,uz]: sr_flame_ai_230912_175205
 - Test results with [density,ux,uy,uz]: sr_flame_ai_230913_094253

-The model weights can be simply loaded in the json files, similarly to all the json files present, by setting resume_state to the folder containing the model weights.
+The model weights can be simply loaded in the json files (see any json files in the config directory), by setting *resume_state* to the folder containing the model weights.
 For example, *config/sr_sr3_16_128_flame_rho_test.json* contains the path to the last trained weights for inference on the test set with the [rho,uy,uz] model.